quantify-os/quantify-scheduler/docs/tutorials/Tutorial 1. basic experiment.rst

   pprint.pprint(qblox_test_mapping)

-The Pulsar QCM provides a QCodes based Python API.
+The Pulsar QCM provides a QCoDeS based Python API.
 As well as interfacing with real hardware, it provides a mock driver we can use for testing and development, which we will also use for demonstration purposes as part of this tutorial: